FacilityApi/FacilityApi.github.io/define/fsd.md

 Each attribute has an alphanumeric **name** and may optionally include one or more **parameters**.
 Each parameter has its own **name** as well as a **value**.

 The `obsolete` attribute indicates that the service element is obsolete and/or deprecated and should no longer be used.
-It has no parameters.
+The optional `message` parameter can be used to provide additional information, e.g. what should be used instead.

 #### FSD